alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-10-14-authority-of-hadith-ahad.md

 ---
-layout: post
-publisher: alsalafiyyah@icloud.com
-title: "The authority of Hadith-ul-Ahad"
 hijri: Safar 27, 1442 AH
-source: "Fatawa Al-lajnah Al-Da'imah of KSA no. 9377-1"
+key: quranism, sects, hadith, hadiths, sunnah, islam, disbeliever
 lang: en
-category: [hadiths,fatwas]
+layout: post
-note: true
+mass_edited: true
-key: quranism, sects, hadith, hadiths, sunnah, islam, disbeliever
-summary: "What about a person who denies the punishment in the grave, because the reports in this regard are Hadith-ul-Ahad (Hadiths which at some point in the chain have only a single narrator) which -they hold- can never be taken as basis for beliefs?"
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-lajnah Al-Da'imah of KSA no. 9377-1
+summary: What about a person who denies the punishment in the grave, because the reports in this regard are Hadith-ul-Ahad (Hadiths which at some point in the chain have only a single narrator) which -they hold- can never be taken as basis for beliefs?
+title: The authority of Hadith-ul-Ahad
 ---

 ### Question: